 Lumps in the neck are common and the cause is usually benign.
 In general practice, inflammatory lymph nodes are the most common cause.
-However, the lump may be the presentation of more serious disease (eg, malignancy or chronic infection) and so a thorough assessment and diagnosis are essential.
+However, the lump may be the presentation of more serious disease (eg, malignancy or chronic infection) and so thorough assessment and diagnosis are essential.
 If there is any doubt as to the cause then the patient should be reviewed and/or referred for specialist assessment.
+Inflammatory, congenital and traumatic causes are more common in younger patients but cancers should still be borne in mind.
 Patients over the age of 40 are more likely to have a neoplastic cause.
-Inflammatory, congenital and traumatic causes are more common in younger patients but neoplasm should still be borne in mind.

 Clinical assessment will be guided to some extent by the location and nature of the lump(s) and the likely diagnosis.
 Points in the history and examination which should be considered are listed below.

 - How long has the lump been present?